This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Ingredients

-- ½ cup whole milk or other type of milk including skim, almond, soy or rice milk
+- ½ cup whole milk or other type of milk including skim, almond, soy, rice or coconut milk

 - ½ cup Greek yogurt plain, whole or non-dairy alternative